Aidenren1215/udacity_repo/fd_monthly_shift_overwrite.md

 ---

 ### Step 4: Repair BUCKET capacity (H2)
-If any (month m, from_bucket b) violates capacity:
+For any violation involving REAL buckets:
-- Reduce some amounts from that bucket b in month m on existing edges,
+- Reduce some amounts from that bucket in the violating month on existing edges,
 - Move the reduced amounts to other months on the SAME edges,
 - Until capacity is satisfied.

+NOTE:
+- This step MUST NOT be applied to external_in edges.

 ---